Famous for its unmistakable feathery white or pink plumes, pampas grass (Cortaderia selloana) adds beautiful texture to outdoor spaces.

 It's a natural habitat for native wildlife, such as birds, skunks foxes and more!

-All our plants are grown exclusively by The Three Company and shipped fresh directly from our greenhouse to you!
+Our plants are grown exclusively for Deep Roots and The Three Company, shipped fresh directly from our greenhouse to you!

 , A plant that is simply beautiful